Justice Department moves to drop charges in international soccer corruption case

 In a Supreme Court filing relating to Lopez's ongoing appeal to the high court filed Tuesday, the Solicitor General's Office wrote that dismissal of the case is warranted for the same reason, and that the court should hear Lopez's appeal, reverse an appeals court decision that reinstated the conviction, and return the case to a New York federal judge who could dismiss the case.

-Lopez was convicted in 2024 by a jury in Brooklyn on charges of money laundering, conspiracy and wire fraud conspiracy.
+Lopez was convicted in 2023 by a jury in Brooklyn on charges of money laundering and wire fraud conspiracies.
 Full Play was convicted of two additional counts of wire fraud conspiracy and money laundering relating to the World Cup and Copa America.

 Earlier this year, a federal appeals court ordered the reinstatement of the convictions of Lopez and Full Play after Chen granted a motion for acquittal in 2024.
 The Biden-era Justice Department appealed that ruling.

-Note: Editor's note: A previous version of the story incorrectly described the charges against Lopez and misstated the year he was convicted.